Rylstone, New South Wales: Buildings and businesses

+The main commercial street, Louee Street, was originally an upper level and lower level street.
+In the 1930s the street was levelled and this created the high steps to the buildings on the high side of the road.
 Early buildings were constructed of timber slabs and stringy bark, later wattle and daub became common.
 Plentiful sandstone in the area led to significant buildings being constructed of that material.